Phil Harding (producer)

 In 1992, Harding left PWL to set up his own production company, P&E Music, with Ian Curnow at The Strongroom studio complex in London.
 A further list of hits followed as producers and industry 'go-to' remixers.
 Even when occasionally working under a number of new aliases such as CHAPS and Power Syndicate, success came for artists such as East 17 (including 1994 Christmas No. 1, "Stay Another Day"), Deuce, 911, Caught in the Act, Let Loose and Boyzone (including the 1996 No.1 single, "Words").

 Since the 2000s, Harding became closely involved in music education and was appointed co-chair of JAMES (Joint Audio Media Education Support), involved in masterclasses, accreditations and course planning; as well as being a director of the MPG (Music Producers Guild).

-During the last decade, Harding has worked with Lamont Dozier in Los Angeles mixing Cliff Richard's Soulicious album, published the book, PWL From The Factory Floor with an accompanying Phil Harding Club Mixes of the 80s' CD.
+In 2010 Harding published the book PWL From The Factory Floor, with an accompanying Phil Harding Club Mixes of the 80s' CD, and in 2011 worked with Lamont Dozier in Los Angeles mixing Cliff Richard's Soulicious album.
 In 2017, he completed a PhD doctorate in Music Production at Leeds Beckett University.

-Harding's current music production team, PJS Music Productions (with Julian Wiggins and Simon Dalton), has recently completed projects for Holly Johnson, Belinda Carlisle, Samantha Fox, Curiosity Killed The Cat and Mel & Kim.
+Harding's music production team with Julian Wiggins and Simon Dalton, PJS Music Productions, have completed projects for Holly Johnson, Belinda Carlisle, Samantha Fox, Curiosity Killed The Cat and Mel & Kim.

 In 2019, Harding's book Pop Music Production was published (in the Routledge Press academic series, 'Perspectives on Music Production'), which examines the pop music culture, business, songwriting and production processes around his work in the 1990s.

-2020 has seen Harding embark on a tour of University lectures around the UK, star in an 'In Conversation With...' event and feature in further radio, TV and press interviews.
+2020 saw Harding embark on a tour of University lectures around the UK, star in an 'In Conversation With...' event and feature in further radio, TV and press interviews.